Jorgelina-Etchevest/student-performance-analytics-r/README.md

 ## Probability Models

-Three probability distributions are implemented:
+The project applies three fundamental probability distributions:

 - Binomial Distribution
 - Poisson Distribution
 - Normal Distribution

-These models demonstrate practical applications of inferential statistics for educational data.
+These models demonstrate practical applications of statistical inference using educational data.

 ---

 ## Sampling Analysis

-A Simple Random Sampling approach is applied to evaluate how accurately sample statistics estimate population parameters.
+A Simple Random Sampling (SRS) approach is used to evaluate how accurately sample statistics estimate population parameters.

 The analysis compares: